All contracts require a certain margin in ABIT, and margin trading also gives you a greater leverage on your contracts.

 Risk limit level = (position value + unfilled order value - base risk limit) / incremental amount +1

 Note: The risk limit level is rounded up.

-The margin requirements for each contract product are as follows:
+The margin requirements for each contract product are shown as follows:

 Starting margin: IMR = 1/leverage